-Greg Mandelman is an associate director in Guidehouse’s Energy practice, where his focus areas include transportation electrification projects, distributed energy resource (DER) research and evaluation, and corporate and regulatory strategies related to new utility business models and organizational structures.
+Greg Mandelman is an associate director in Guidehouse’s Energy, Sustainability, and Infrastructure segment, where his focus areas include transportation electrification projects, distributed energy resource (DER) research and evaluation, and corporate and regulatory strategies related to new utility business models and organizational structures.

 Greg has more than eight years of utility experience that spans DER customer research, program evaluation, and pilot design; corporate and investment strategy; and regulatory policy.